christian-monch/dump-things-server/README.md

 ### Endpoints

 Most endpoints require an *interoperability-label*.
-This can be provided by the entity that hosts the service.
+These correspond to the names of the "data record collection"-directories (see [Dump Things Service](https://concepts.datalad.org/dump-things/)) in the stores.

 The service provides the following endpoints: